 Presidents' Climate Commitment

 On Earth Day, April 22, 2010, President Dale T. Knobel of Denison University signed the American College and University Presidents’ Climate Commitment.
-This historic act formally put the college on a path towards carbon neutrality.
+This historic act formally put the college on a path towards carbon neutrality by 2030.

 The ACUPCC began in 2006 with 12 founding members, and since its official launch at the first annual Climate Leadership Summit, it has grown to a group of nearly 700 university and college presidents who believe that educational institutions can help create technological, economic, and social solutions to climate change.